Get The Help You Deserve

 ● Platform Edge Barriers: Implementing platform edge barriers or doors can enhance passenger safety by preventing accidental falls onto the tracks.
 These barriers align with international safety standards and reduce the risk of accidents.

 ● Regular Track Maintenance: Strict regulations dictate regular track maintenance to prevent accidents caused by track defects.
-Routine inspections and maintenance ensure that tracks remain in optimal condition, minimizing the risk of derailments or accidents.
+Routine inspections and maintenance ensure tracks remain in optimal condition, minimizing the risk of derailments or accidents.

 ● Accessibility Standards: Ensuring accessibility for passengers with disabilities is a key aspect of subway safety regulations.
 Stations and trains must adhere to accessibility standards to accommodate all passengers safely.